 Repaint Your Car

 Repainting your car is an extreme way to remove swirl marks.
-It is much more expensive and labor-intensive than the first two swirl mark removal methods and is usually reserved for extensive vehicle damage beyond the scope of simple swirl marks.
+It is much more expensive (just in paint alone) and labor-intensive than the first two swirl mark removal methods and is usually reserved for extensive vehicle damage beyond the scope of simple swirl marks.

 Nevertheless, this is an option if you have the money.
 It is also a good option if you are restoring a vehicle as a thorough repaint job can restore your vehicle’s paint to near showroom condition.